professorlarryadams/p1.allthingseuropean.com/README.md

 Instructions:

-Follow the CSCI E!% lectures notes that spell out how to use Git.
+Follow the CSCI E15 lectures notes that spell out how to use Git.